 - You’ll need a good DEET-based bug spray to protect against mosquitos, especially in Ubud!
 I recommend this one.

 - The weather is hot and humid year-round.
 You’ll want to pack light clothing, bathing suits, sandals, and very light outerwear.
 For ideas and fun clothing options to purchase for your trip, check out my shop here.
+And for the best travel sandals click here.

 - Almost nothing in Bali is free.
 Expect to pay entry fees at any tourist sites, photo sites, day clubs etc. That said, Bali is an extremely affordable destination for Western travelers and fees are usually only a couple bucks.
 The beautiful island thrives off tourism and it is with the support of travelers that it has become a world-class destination.

-How to get Around Bali
+How to Get Around Bali

 The best way to get around Bali is by renting a motor scooter, which can cost as little as a couple of dollars a day.
 The streets are congested and narrow making traffic terrible, so a small motorbike or scooter is your best bet.